Code-Institute-Submissions/project2-memory-game/README.md

 * User story was tested by Jasmine and Jasmine jQuery testing frameworks [Jasmine Test Log](https://milan-stefanik.github.io/project2-memory-game/SpecRunner.html)

 ### Browsers and devices
-* Responsivness has been tested using Inspect feature of Chrome and also on [Am I Responsive?](http://ami.responsivedesign.is) website.
+* Responsiveness  has been tested using Inspect feature of Chrome and also on [Am I Responsive?](http://ami.responsivedesign.is) website.
 * Website has been tested on iPhone XS plus.
 Other mobile devices screen sizes were emulated via Chrome Inspect feature.
-* Website has been tested on multiple browsers (Chrome, Safari, Internet Explorer, Edge, Opera and FireFox).
+* Website has been tested on multiple browsers (Chrome, Safari, Internet Explorer, Edge, Opera and Firefox).

 ## Deployment